Ali Sabancı

 Ali İsmail Sabancı (born May 5, 1969; Adana) is a Turkish businessperson and a third generation member of the Sabancı Family.
 He is the Chairperson of Esas Holding.

 Education

 Ali Sabancı earned his M.B.A. degree with a major in International Finance from Columbia Business School and B.A. degree in Politics and Economics from Tufts University.

 Career

 Ali Sabancı is the Chairperson of Esas Holding and Pegasus Airlines, vice chairperson of Mars Athletic and a board member of Ayakkabı Dünyası, which are part of the Esas Private Equity portfolio.
 He also serves on the board of Esas Properties.

-Ali is one of the co-founders of Esas Social, which was established to facilitate sustainable social investment.
-He focuses on increasing awareness of entrepreneurship in Turkey.
-As the president of the Young Entrepreneurs Board in the Union of Chambers and Commodity Exchanges of Turkey (TOBB), he has led successful projects including Angel Investing Legislation, Global Entrepreneurship Congress, G3 Forum, Global Entrepreneurship Week and TIM Innovation Week - Born Global.
-He is also an angel investor in more than 25 start-up companies.
+Ali is one of the co-founders of Esas Social.
+In January 2020 his father Şevket Sabancı handed the chairmanship of Esas Holding to Ali Sabancı, with Emine Sabancı Kamışlı as vice-chair and H. Çağatay Özdoğru continuing as chief executive officer.